How to Stop Drinking: Benefits of Quitting Alcohol

-According to a survey of Americans aged 12 or over, more than half (nearly 140 million people) reported drinking alcohol within the last month, in 2019.
-Additionally, more than 85% of people aged 18 and over reported drinking alcohol at some point in their life.1,2 Almost 66 million people admitted binge drinking within the last month (that means males had 5 or more drinks; females had 4 or more drinks in one sitting).1 Heavy drinking is defined as binge drinking on at least 5 occasions within a month, and 16 million people admitted to heavy drinking.1 Furthermore, 14.5 million people were diagnosed with an alcohol use disorder (AUD) in 2019.1
+According to a survey of Americans aged 12 or over, more than half (nearly 133.1 million people) reported drinking alcohol within the last month, in 2021.
+Additionally, more than 85% of people aged 18 and over reported drinking alcohol at some point in their life.1,2 Almost 60 million people admitted binge drinking within the last month (that means men had 5 or more drinks; women had 4 or more drinks in one sitting).1 Heavy drinking is defined as binge drinking on at least 5 occasions within a month, and 16.3 million people admitted to heavy drinking.1 Furthermore, 29.5 million people were diagnosed with an alcohol use disorder (AUD) in 2021.1

-Alcohol can have a harmful effect on many of the organs and systems in the body, including the following:
+Alcohol can have a harmful effect on many of the organs and systems in the body, including:

-- Heart.
+- The heart.
 Both chronic alcohol consumption and binge drinking can affect the heart, leading to cardiomyopathy (stretching and drooping of heart muscle), irregular heartbeat (arrhythmia), increased risk of stroke, and high blood pressure.3,5

-- Immune system.
-Alcohol impairs the body’s ability to fight diseases, making individuals more susceptible to getting sick.
+- The immune system.
+Alcohol impairs the body’s ability to fight diseases.
 Chronic drinkers are more likely to get pneumonia and tuberculosis (infection of the lungs).
 And binge drinking or drinking heavily on a single occasion slows the body’s ability to ward off infections—even a full 24 hours after getting drunk.
 Clinicians have also observed an association between excessive alcohol consumption and slower, less complete recovery from infection and physical trauma, including poor wound healing.3,6

-- Liver.
+- The liver.
 Over time, alcohol can cause inflammation and liver diseases, including fatty liver, alcoholic hepatitis, cirrhosis, and liver cancer.2,3,4

-- Pancreas.
-Alcohol causes the pancreas to produce toxic substances that can cause pancreatitis, a condition involving inflammation and swollen blood vessels that impairs digestion.3
+- The pancreas.
+Alcohol causes the pancreas to produce toxic substances that can cause pancreatitis, a condition—which can range from mild to severe—involving inflammation and swollen blood vessels that impairs digestion.3

-- Risk of developing cancer.
+- An increased risk of developing cancer.
 Evidence indicates that the more a person drinks regularly over time, the greater the likelihood they have of developing an alcohol-related cancer, such as breast, mouth and throat, esophagus, voice box, liver, and colon and rectum.
 Even moderate drinking—one or two drinks per day—has been linked to an elevated risk of breast cancer in women.
-And heavier drinking increases the probability of any of these cancers.4,7
+And heavier or prolonged drinking increases the probability of any of these cancers.4,7

-- Stomach.
+- The stomach.
 Alcohol misuse can also contribute to gastric bleeding.4

-Take our free, 5-minute alcohol abuse self-assessment below if you think you or someone you love might be struggling with alcohol abuse.
-The evaluation consists of 11 yes or no questions that are intended to be used as an informational tool to assess the severity and probability of a substance use disorder.
+Take our free, 5-minute alcohol misuse self-assessment below if you think you or someone you love might be struggling with alcohol misuse.
+The evaluation consists of 11 yes or no questions that are intended to be used as an informational tool to assess the severity and probability of an alcohol use disorder.
 The test is free, confidential, and no personal information is needed to receive the result.

-After a prolonged period of heavy drinking, alcohol withdrawal can occur, with symptoms lasting for days or weeks.8 Alcohol withdrawal is directly related to alcohol dependence, meaning that over time, your body becomes physically dependent on alcohol to function and when you cut back or quit drinking, your body has a high likelihood of experiencing withdrawal symptoms.
-Not every individual will experience withdrawal symptoms, especially if they are not physically dependent on alcohol.
-Additionally not every individual in the acute withdrawal stage will experience every symptom, but the symptoms of alcohol withdrawal that do appear follow this predictable pattern.8
+After a prolonged period of heavy drinking, alcohol withdrawal can occur, with symptoms lasting for days or weeks.8 Alcohol withdrawal is directly related to alcohol dependence, meaning that, over time, your body becomes physically dependent on alcohol to function and when you cut back or quit drinking, your body has a high likelihood of experiencing withdrawal symptoms.
+Not every individual experiences withdrawal symptoms, especially if they are not physically dependent on alcohol.
+Additionally, not every individual in the acute withdrawal stage experiences every symptom, but the symptoms of alcohol withdrawal that do appear follow a predictable pattern.8

-Minor, moderate, and severe withdrawal symptoms typically begin about six hours after the last drink.
+Minor, moderate, and severe withdrawal symptoms typically begin about 6 hours after the last drink is consumed.

-Some people with a long history of alcohol abuse may start to experience seizures, which peak around 10 hours then taper off and subside entirely within 2 or 3 days.
+Some people with a long history of alcohol misuse may start to experience seizures, which peak around 10 hours then taper off and subside entirely within 2 or 3 days.

 Minor withdrawal symptoms peak somewhere between 18 and 24 hours.
 These generally include feeling anxious and irritable, having trouble sleeping, and loss of appetite.9